junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

 In the browser, go to the default project URL: `http://localhost:5115` and try to upload an image with tabular data within.

-[//]: # (todo: create a gif to showcase the project)
 ![app screenshot](assets/app-screenshot.png )

 GPT-4 Vision will process the image and extract the tabular data from it.
 The tabular data will be displayed on the web page.

+> Please note there is a limitation in this project.
+The image must contain only tabular data.
+If the image contains other text or images, the GPT-4 Vision model in the current state will not be able to process it.

 ## Project Architecture

 ![project data diagram](assets/project-data-gpt4.png)

+This architecture diagram outlines a data processing and visualization workflow that incorporates GPT-4 Vision, Node.js, and GridDB.
+Here's the breakdown:

-The project follows a standard web application architecture.
-When an image containing tabular data is uploaded, Node.js will call upon GPT-4 Vision from OpenAI to process the image.
-The processed data will then be saved in the GridDB database.
-Afterward, the saved data will be displayed on a web page using React.js.
+- The user uploads an image, and **Node.js** will call GPT-4 Vision API to process the image.
+Node.js is the middle layer, handling the data sent and received from the **GPT-4 Vision** model.

+- The Node.js also communicates with **GridDB**, a database for storing and retrieving the data.
+GridDB would be used to persistently store the processed tabular data.

+- The display data component at the bottom of the diagram indicates that the application shows the data.
+It's a web interface built using **React.js**.

+The project at hand is a web application that is designed to be simple yet powerful.
+The application is enriched with the advanced capabilities of GPT-4 Vision model, which elevates its functionality to a whole new level.

 ## Understanding GPT4-Vision